 - The same applies to virtual machines.
-For example, suppose you have a physical machine with 8 x CPUs, each with 12 cores (96 logical processors), supporting four server OS VDA VMs.
+For example, suppose you have a physical machine with 8 x CPUs, each with 12 cores (96 logical processors), supporting four multi-session OS VDA VMs.
 Each VM is configured with two 4-cores CPUs (8 logical processors).
 To restrict processes that trigger CPU spike protection on a VM, to use half of its cores, set Limit CPU Core Usage to 4 (half of the VM’s logical processors), not to 48 (half of the physical machine’s logical processors).

 Enable CPU Spike Protection.
 Lowers the CPU priority of processes for a period of time (specified in the limit sample time field) if they exceed the specified percentage of CPU usage for a period of time (specified in the idle priority time field).